TheRamenChef/dollarauctionrunner/README.md

 # Dollar Auction Runner
-This is a runner for the Dollar Bill Auction challenge on Programming Puzzles and Code Golf Stack Exchange.
-This challenge is currently in the sandbox. (see https://codegolf.meta.stackexchange.com/a/16169)
+This is a runner for the [Dollar Bill Auction challenge](https://codegolf.stackexchange.com/q/162554/75524) on Programming Puzzles and Code Golf Stack Exchange.